brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= x.x.x =
+* This update addressed a security bug.
+Props to Patchstack for privately reporting it to our team.
+Please make sure you are using the latest version on your website.

 = 2.15.0 - Thursday, 1st August 2024 =
 * Improvement: Container - Added an order option for grid layout to set the order in which the inner container should be.
 * Improvement: Info Box - Added an overall border option.